 In all cases where the customer selected communication option is not installed or repaired within 10 weeks, the assumed communication option will be a London Hydro provided Cellular solution.
 London Hydro will own the cellular carrier subscription but the cost of this service will be billed to the customer on a monthly recurring basis on their electrical bill, reference section 8.4.
-If the communication option is requested to be changed at a later date the customer is subject to Time and material Fees.
+If the communication option is requested to be changed at a later date the customer is subject to time and material fee basis.

-9.0 PROJECT SCHEDULING
+9 PROJECT SCHEDULING